 a) reduces costs of printing, filing, storage and access,

-2. Organise records efficiently.
-File items relating to transactions or cases separately, rather than mixing items on the one file.
-Create separate files if the information has significantly different retention periods or access restrictions; and send information assets to offsite storage with accurate listings of file contents, date ranges, sentencing against RDS and GDS references and box items with similar destruction dates together.
+b) enables records to be easily accessed without requiring the physical object. - Organise records efficiently.
+File records relating to transactions or cases separately, rather than mixing records on the one file.
+Create separate files if the information has significantly different retention periods or access restrictions; and send records to offsite storage with accurate listings of file contents, date ranges, sentencing against RDS and GDS references and box records with similar destruction dates together.

 Benefits of efficient organisation of records include: